Last update: May 12th, 2022 at 11:41 am

 My husband and daughter have a travel tradition that apparently has been shared by other past guests of the Inn — the polar bear swim.
 Finding a calm bay just down from the hotel, these two took their icy plunge and followed it up by a well deserved warm-up in the rooftop hot tubs.
 Clearly, it’s not for everyone — certainly not for me, but they wouldn’t miss it.

 The service is really unique at the Inn and helps to contribute to an immersive and enriching travel experience.
 As an example, Sylvia from the restaurant took the time to explain to me the difference between a Newfoundland Kitchen Party and a Shed Party.
 Incidentally, at the time of our visit, the Inn was building their own contemporary version of a shed in order to offer future guests the experience of a traditional Lobster Boil.

 We also learned a bunch from island resident Colleen, who kindly drove us to the ferry on our way off the island.
 She shared with us how Zita Cobb had taught her that she shouldn’t be ashamed of her accent or where she came from — that her heritage was something to be proud of, preserved and treasured.
 After years of the young people leaving the island, Colleen’s daughter and family were in the process of moving back to Fogo Island.
 Is Zita’s project working?
 Time will tell….but apparently the census numbers are promising.

-Fogo Island is such a special place that I created one more little YouTube video.
-You can see it here.
+Fogo Island is such a special place that I created one more little video on the island itself.
+Here it is:

 Disclosure: We were welcomed with a discounted media rate stay at the Fogo Island Inn.
 All opinions are entirely my own.
 In addition to reading this post, as always on this site, I encourage you to also read current reviews for this property on Tripadvisor.